google/crubit/docs/lifetimes_static_analysis.md

     pure virtual) are typically contained in different translation units, and we plan to analyze each translation unit individually.

-TODO: Add links to the lifetime annotation specification, which has additional discussion of both of the points above.
+For more details, see [this section](lifetime_annotations_cpp.md#functions) in the lifetime annotation specification.

 We will describe an approach that can infer and update lifetimes for virtual member functions progressively, as each translation unit is processed.